 Tyler Santora is the Health & Science editor at Fatherly.
-They write and edit topics ranging from child development, fitness, wellness, neurodiversity, men’s health, fertility, COVID, and more.
+They write and edit stories on topics ranging from child development, parenting, fitness, wellness, neurodiversity, men’s health, fertility, and more.
 They also write the science-themed Fatherly newsletter that comes out every Friday and occasionally write about books and LGBTQ+ issues for Fatherly’s Play and Trending sections.

 Tyler is also a freelance science journalist.
 They have written for publications such as Scientific American, Popular Science, Live Science, Business Insider, Nature Medicine, Undark, Medscape, and more.
 Tyler is a members of the National Association of Science Writers and the Trans Journalists Association.
 They hold a Master's in Science, Health & Environmental Reporting from New York University and a Bachelor’s in Biology from Oberlin College.

 Tyler lives in Aurora, CO with their partner and a rotating cast of foster dogs.
 In their free time, they enjoy writing fiction, playing quadball, and volunteering at a dog shelter.
 You can follow Tyler on Twitter @Tara_Santora and check out their website tylersantora.com.